 The high-growth EdTech startups participating in Injini’s Mastercard Foundation EdTech Fellowship Programme are focused on improving learning outcomes in South Africa.
-As part of the initiative, the companies will, for the first time, also receive a pedagogical evaluation and certification from EdTech Impact and Education Alliance Finland.
+As part of the initiative, the companies will, for the first time, also receive a pedagogical evaluation, report and certification from EdTech Impact.

 Injini is a groundbreaking EdTech accelerator and think-tank focused on addressing the most urgent challenges in education across the African continent, through technology and innovation.
 EdTech Impact’s work will help their startups to evidence the impact of their work and enable them to explore the global application of their solutions.